 If you cannot give help via a monetary donation or gift card donation – please consider sharing this post with your friends and family.
 These three children – along with the countless other children who have lost parents due to domestic violence – need the love and assistance that each of us can offer, in whatever way we can offer it.

 Every day, 4 women are killed in the United States due to domestic violence.
 If you are a victim of domestic violence, there IS help available.
-The National Domestic Violence Hotline is available 24/7 by calling 1-800-799-SAFE (7233) and you can visit their website at http://www.ndvh.org for an abundance of information and help.
+The National Domestic Violence Hotline is available 24/7 by calling 1-800-799-SAFE (7233) and you can visit their website for an abundance of information and help or visit this International Domestic Violence Resource Guide if you live outside the United States.

 May God Bless You and keep you safe.
 Rest in peace Christine and Isaac.
 You will not be forgotten.